falkoschumann/contao-isotope_payment_skeleton/README.md

 contao_isotope_payment_skeleton
 ===============================

-Skeleton of payment implementation for Isotope webshop for Contao
+Skeleton of payment implementation for Isotope webshop for Contao.